moveworks/developer-docs/authentication-guides/jira/README.md

 }
 ```

 1. Once this is done, the final piece is the Authorization.
-Your customer success team will provide you this bearer token and you plug it in here like so.
+You can create an Event API Key [here](https://developer.moveworks.com/creator-studio/integrations/inbound/credentials-management/)

 ![Screenshot 2024-01-09 at 6.38.32 PM.png](Use%20Case%20Guide%20JIRA%20Approvals%20f1ce3fe611e644a99a97f00cfb719fbb/Screenshot_2024-01-09_at_6.38.32_PM.png)